kristofb/vbap/README.md

 If somebody is interested, you may merge this project's C++ & H files with https://github.com/nwolek/vbap

-Latest binaries are included in a zip file for Windows and OSX, compatible with Max 8
+Latest binaries are included in a Binaries folder containing objects for Windows and OSX, compatible with Max 8

 You may find a M4L port using vbap here: